superawesome-org/sa-mobile-sdk-android/docs/01 Getting Started/04 SettingUp.md

 ```

-Last, in the Activity or Fragment you'll want to add display an ad, you'll need to add:
+Last, in the Activity or Fragment you'll want to display an Ad:

 ```
 SuperAwesome.getInstance().setApplicationContext(getApplicationContext());